geofrancis/xv11lidar-MAVLINK/README.md

 4 to Flight controller RX pin
 7 to Lidar motor driver / transistor
 1 to Lidar TX pin

+with RGB
+LED should be RED on startup then turn GREEN when data is recevied from the lidar.

 on the flight controller: